lightbend/config/HOCON.md

 `bar10.0`.

-In general, once an unquoted string begins, it continues until a forbidden character is encountered.
+In general, once an unquoted string begins, it continues until a forbidden character or the two-character string "//" is encountered.
 Embedded (non-initial) booleans, nulls, and numbers are not recognized as such, they are part of the string.

 An unquoted string may not _begin_ with the digits 0-9 or with a hyphen (`-`, 0x002D) because those are valid characters to begin a